Mankro/acos-draganddrop/README.md

   is accepted as the correct answer, give the draggable labels in an array (`["label1", "label2", ...]`)
 * `feedback`: feedback HTML strings for each draggable-droppable pair.
 See `feedback` in the draggables section for a more detailed explanation.
+* `revealCorrect` and `revealWrong`: these were explained under the draggables section.
+  If one or both of them are defined under the droppables, its value is used over the corresponding setting under draggables.
+Note that the reveal effect defined under the droppable allows you to use a certain effect when any draggable is dragged to the droppable, while the effect defined under the draggable may be used when the draggable is dragged into any droppable.

 ## Combined feedback